weishengwu/eShopOnContainers---msft/Setting-eShopOnContainer-solution-up-in-a-Visual-Studio-2017-environment.md

 ## Setting eShopOnContainers up in a Visual Studio 2017 development machine

-Windows dev machine with Visual Studio 2017 and Docker for Windows installetion requirements:
+Windows dev machine with Visual Studio 2017 and Docker for Windows installation requirements:
-- <a href='https://docs.docker.com/docker-for-windows/install/'>Docker for Windows</a> installed
+- <a href='https://docs.docker.com/docker-for-windows/install/'>Docker for Windows</a> with the concrete configuration specified below.
-- <a href='https://www.visualstudio.com/vs/'>Visual Studio 2017 installed </a> (Latest version)
+- <a href='https://www.visualstudio.com/vs/'>Visual Studio 2017</a> (Latest version) with the workloads specified below.
-- Bower and Gulp as global installs (See steps below)

 ### Installing and configuring Docker in your development machine